 For home sellers

 Owner financing offers advantages and disadvantages to both homebuyers and sellers.

 “The buyer can get a loan they otherwise could not get approved for from a bank, which can be especially beneficial to borrowers who are self-employed or have bad credit,” Ailion says.

 However, “the interest rate charged by a seller is usually much higher than a traditional mortgage lender would charge,” McDermott says, “and the balloon payment that comes due after a few years will be significant.”

-The advantages to the seller are multifold.
-Owner financing allows the seller to sell the property as-is, without any repairs needed that a traditional lender may require.
+The advantages to the seller are manifold.
+Owner financing allows the seller to sell the property as-is, without any repairs needed that a traditional lender could require.